CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: Overview of CLUBB

 \item Parameters that govern the shape of the PDF and are needed to perform microphysical green-bar integrals.

 \end{enumerate}

 \end{enumerate}

-In order to estimate the green-bar integrals, CLUBB models the subgrid probability density function (PDF) in each grid box and time step, and then integrates closure quantities, such as the relevant microphysical process rates, over the subgrid PDF.
+In order to estimate the green-bar integrals, CLUBB models the subgrid probability density function (PDF) in each grid box and time step, and then integrates the quantities that need to be closed, such as the relevant microphysical process rates, over the subgrid PDF.
 This is the first reason that modeling the subgrid PDF is a central preoccupation of CLUBB.

 CLUBB prognoses the four blue fluxes.
 It turns out that some (but not all) of the terms in the equations for the fluxes can be closed using CLUBB's subgrid PDF.
 This is a second reason that the subgrid PDF is central to CLUBB.